 Monsanto and New Jersey Roundup Cancer Lawsuits

-New Jersey bills itself as the Garden State, although it is not one of America’s top 10 agricultural states.
-Still, the state sees 100,000 lbs of toxic Roundup used each year.
+New Jersey bills itself as the Garden State, although it is no longer one of America’s top 10 agricultural states.
+Still, the state sees 100,000 pounds of toxic Roundup used each year.
 There are 720,000 acres in New Jersey devoted to farming including thousands of acres used for corn, eggplants, tomatoes and peaches.

 New Jersey is also home to hundreds of parks and golf course along with thousands of miles of roadway.
 All are big users of industrial strength weed killers.
 And the biggest of those weed killers?
 Roundup, of course.
 This is bad news for cancer victims.
 And that is why if you or a loved one are suffering from cancer, you need someone who understands New Jersey Roundup cancer lawsuits